kubb-labs/fabric/docs/core/composables/use-file.md

 # useFile

-Composable for accessing the current File context.
+Composable for accessing the current File context and its properties.

 ## Usage